 Start by enrolling in archery associations or shooting ranges.
 Or you can build a short archery range in your backyard.

 Compound bows outshine in some areas as well.
-They are easier to carry at about 2-3 pounds or 25% lesser weight than crossbows, which are 8-10 pounds heavy.
+They are easier to carry at about 2-3 pounds or 25% less weight than crossbows, which are 8-10 pounds heavy.

 Compound bows have a better quality of being maneuverable, which means that compounds can make archers move freely.

-Though crossbows are good for ground hunting, compound bows are the best choices when you hunt on top of tree stands or branches.
+Though crossbows are good for ground hunting, compound bows are the best choice when you hunt on top of tree stands or branches.

 Compound bows generate less power but are significantly quieter than crossbows.
 Crossbows create more speed and noise, which comes with a trade-off of a lot more noise.

-Experts say that the majority of hunting opportunities, crossbows are single-shot weapons.
-That means crossbows are harder to use when shooting a follow-up shot or recocking the bow itself.
+Experts say that in the majority of hunting opportunities, crossbows are single-shot weapons.
+That means crossbows are harder to use when shooting a follow-up shot.
 Compound bows, on the other hand, give more ease to shoot multiple arrows without unnecessary noise.

 Effective range in a bowhunting situation

-Experts say that an effective range for compounds bows is around 40 yards.
+Experts say that an effective range for compound bows is around 40 yards.
 On the other hand, manufacturers market crossbows as your next rifle for long-range.

 However, accuracy in long ranges doesn’t equate to accuracy during bowhunting.
 Experts said that crossbows have an effective range of 50 yards during hunting.